Buffers#

 reinterpret() const;

-Creates and returns a reinterpreted sycl::buffer
+Creates and returns a reinterpreted sycl::buffer with the type specified by

-and dimensions specified by ReinterpretDim
+ReinterpretT and dimensions specified by ReinterpretDim.

-Only valid when (ReinterpretDim == 1)
+Only valid when (ReinterpretDim == 1) or when

-((ReinterpretDim == Dimensions) && (sizeof(ReinterpretT) == sizeof(T)))
+((ReinterpretDim == Dimensions) && (sizeof(ReinterpretT) == sizeof(T))).

 The buffer object being reinterpreted can be a SYCL sub-buffer that was created from a SYCL buffer.